munna9/devops-codes/microservice/README.md

-cp-microservice-cookbook
+microservice-cookbook
 =========================
-Deploy and configure  operations on cp-microservice cookbook.
+Deploy and configure  operations on microservice cookbook.

 Requirements
 ------------